 Katherine Reynolds Lewis and I have been talking (well, mostly emailing) a lot lately.
-For one good reason: Katherine Reynolds Lewis has a fascinating new book coming out next week (for advice to authors who want to write books, click here and here; for authors launching books, here and here).
-For one not-so-good reason: Her husband is a cardiologist who specializes in electrophysiology and my husband has been having some heart challenges.
+There’s one good reason: Katherine Reynolds Lewis has a fascinating new book coming out next week (for advice to authors who want to write books, click here and here; for authors launching books, here and here).
+And … for one not-so-good reason: Her husband is a cardiologist who specializes in electrophysiology and my husband has been having some heart challenges.

 In any case … drumroll… On April 17, PublicAffairs will publish The Good News About Bad Behavior: Why Kids Are Less Disciplined Than Ever — And What to Do About It by Katherine Reynolds Lewis.

 The book argues that today’s kids are having a harder time than ever maintaining self-control, with rising rates of anxiety, ADHD, depression, self-harm, and suicide.

 There were six teen suicides in six months in one Ohio school district.
 My friend, Jessica Gottlieb, told me there has been a rash of teen suicides in southern California, especially in Orange County, in the last few months, leaving parents baffled and devastated.
 We’ve also seen high numbers of suicides here in Southern Oregon, as I reported on for Jefferson Public Radio.

 As a journalist, parent educator, and mom of three, Katherine Reynolds Lewis (who goes by Kakki with her friends) knows a lot about kids.

 What if everything you think you know about discipling kids is wrong?